William B. Ogden: Railroad career

 Ogden was a leading promoter and investor in the Illinois and Michigan Canal, then switched his loyalty to railroads.
 Throughout his later life, Ogden was heavily involved in the building of several railroads.

 "In 1847, Ogden announced a plan to build a railway out of Chicago, but no capital was forthcoming.
 Eastern investors were wary of Chicago's reputation for irrational boosterism, and Chicagoans did not want to divert traffic from their profitable canal works.
 So Ogden and his partner J. Young Scammon solicited subscriptions from the farmers and small businessmen whose land lay adjacent to the proposed rail.
 Farmer's wives used the money they earned from selling eggs to buy shares of stock on a monthly payment plan.
 By 1848, Ogden and Scammon had raised $350,000—enough to begin laying track.
 The Galena and Chicago Union Railroad was profitable from the start and eventually extended out to Wisconsin, bringing grain from the Great Plains into the city.
 As president of Union Pacific, Ogden extended the reach of Chicago's rail lines to the West coast."

 In 1853, the Chicago Land Company, of which Ogden was a trustee, purchased land at a bend in the Chicago River and began to cut a channel, formally known as North Branch Canal, but also referred to as Ogden's Canal.
 The resulting island is now known as Goose Island.

 In 1857, Ogden created the Chicago Dock and Canal Company.

-Ogden designed the first swing bridge over the Chicago River and donated the land for Rush Medical Center.
+Ogden designed the first swing bridge in Chicago and donated the land for Rush Medical Center.
 Ogden was also a founder of the Chicago Board of Trade.

+In 1860, Ogden acquired 5,000 acres of land Brady's Bend along the Allegheny River in Pennsylvania, which contained iron and coal mines, rolling-mills, furnaces (today known as the Bradys Bend Iron Company Furnaces), and a village with approximately 1,500 residents.
+Along with several acquaintances, Ogden founded the Brady’s Bend Iron Company with $2 million of capital.
+As of 1868, the company manufactured steel rails, employing 600 workers and producing 200 tons of rails per day.